 Limitations to merge 2 partitions with Server 2008 Disk Management

-- There must be third partition or storage device as backup.
+- There must be third partition to transfer files in advance.

 - All Windows services and applications in D stop working after merging it into C drive.

 - In some environment, Extend Volume is still disabled after deleting D.